Avenue D Project

 • State of New York:

-Grant through the Dormitory Authority of the State of New York (DASNY), made possible by the offices of Senator Kevin S. Parker, Former Assembly Member Nick Perry, Assembly Member Rodneyse Bichotte Hermelyn, and Assembly Member Monique Chandler-Waterman
+Grant through the Dormitory Authority of the State of New York (DASNY), made possible by the offices of Senator Kevin S. Parker, Senator Zellnor Myrie, Former Assembly Member Nick Perry, Assembly Member Rodneyse Bichotte Hermelyn, and Assembly Member Monique Chandler-Waterman

 • City of New York: